jtrautma/powershell/README.md

-# powershell
+# PowerShell
-This repository features some of my powershell code and my powershell cookbook reference
+This repository features some of my PowerShell code and my wee ps-reference

 **Enable PS Script execution on Windows**